Packet Analyzer Platform

 The company and product

 Network engineering logic is highly complex in its nature.
 Engineers who monitor network performance encounter multiple problems.
-One of them is diving into a sea of complex data which is hard to comprehend and takes much time to process.
-This industry is also demanding in terms of security- and privacy-related matters.
+One of them is diving into a sea of complex data, which is hard to comprehend and takes a lot of time to process.
+This industry is also demanding in terms of security and privacy-related matters.

-What’s key to this platform’s functioning is a solid UX/UI and tools allowing for visualizing data in an accessible way.
+What’s key to this platform’s functioning are solid UX/UI and tools, allowing for visualizing data in an accessible way.
 The Packet Analyzer Platform currently sells a user-friendly product to companies in the financial market across the globe.

 Scope and Highlights